 Thirty Business Fellows will be selected annually based on academic criteria, business interest and experience, essays and interviews.

-Eighteen Fellows will be awarded scholarships valued at $5,000 to $5,500, which are renewable annually as long as the student remains a Fellow in good standing.
+Twenty-two Fellows will be awarded scholarships valued at $5,500, which are renewable annually as long as the student remains a Fellow in good standing.
 This is in addition to any Presidential Scholarship received.

 Real Investment Experience